nicholasguo/AdBlockerBlockerBlocker/README.md

 # AdBlockerBlockerBlocker

-Disable anti Adblocker software on websites.
+Chrome extension that disables anti Adblocker software on websites.
 Project for HackMIT 2019.